 - John Currid, Egypt and the Old Testament.
 Baker, 1997.

-RESPONSE BY DR. GARY HALL.
-Gary Hall taught Old Testament for 40 years, including 26 years at Lincoln Christian Seminary.
+-Dr. Gary Hall taught Old Testament for 40 years, including 26 years at Lincoln Christian Seminary.
 He retired in 2012.
 Dr. Hall holds degrees from Milligan College (BA), Lincoln Christian Seminary (MDiv), Gordon-Conwell Theological Seminary (MTh in New Testament), and Union Presbyterian Seminary (PhD in Old Testament).
-He has published a commentary on Deuteronomy and is currently working on a commentary on Jeremiah.
+He has published a commentary on Deuteronomy.